dgraph-io/dgraph/wiki/content/dql/_index.md

     <a href="{{< relref "../tips/_index.md">}}">
       <h2>Tips and Tricks</h2>
       <p>
-        A list of commonly used GraphQL+- query snippets
+        A list of commonly used DQL query snippets
       </p>
     </a>
   </div>